ARS-coding/OOP-TMDB-movie-website/readme.md

 Add a universal navbar (it appears on every page) to the home page that includes buttons that go to the following pages:

-- Home button, takes you to the home page
+- DONE Home button, takes you to the home page
 - Movies button that has a dropdown list to show different movie genres.
 For
   example: Action, Sci-Fi, Comedy ...etc, When you click one of them it should load the movies for that genre.